 House sales volumes have been volatile, surging and falling with no clear pattern.
 There is no specific season that can be said to see regular sales volumes rises or falls.
 However, the trend in house sales volumes has been in overall decline since 2014.
 The most active quarters in the history of house sales in the Shire of Hornsby saw volumes of 680 houses.
 In the last quarter, only 160 house sales completed.

 House prices peaked in Q3 2017.
-HtAG analysis expects that sales volume will rise slightly quarter on quarter with steadily lower prices over the next two years.
+HtAG analysis expects that sales volume will rise slightly quarter on quarter with steadily lower prices over the next year.

-HtAG doesn’t see house price changes returning to an increase during the next two years.
-However, the rate of price falls show slow.
+HtAG doesn’t see house price changes returning to an increase during the next year.

 The scatter map below shows much more intense sales activity in the south of the LGA and almost no sales in the north.
 This reflects the varied nature of the Shire of Hornsby with the South forming part of Sydney’s suburbs and the North and West including sparsely populated rural areas.